 Positive Amp’s Spark Amp, if you’re into guitars, is something of a game-changer.
 The 40W practice amp connects to your phone or tablet and allows you to access thousands of different guitar tones – from classic tube amps to custom setups used by famous guitarists like James Hetfield and Tom Morello.

-It’s basically a smart guitar amp that runs on the company’s amazing BIAS software, whereby users can pretty much build professional-sounding guitar tones using just software – it’s basically a cheaper version of the insanely awesome but massively expensive Kemper Pro.
+It’s basically a smart guitar amp that runs on the company’s amazing BIAS software, not to be confused with its Mac/PC-based BIAS FX 2, whereby users can pretty much build professional-sounding guitar tones using just software – it’s basically a cheaper version of the insanely awesome but massively expensive Kemper Pro.